 The Audit Committee provides the Chief Executive, as Accounting Officer, and the Board with impartial advice on the effectiveness of the Utility Regulator's governance, risk and control arrangements.
-In fulfilling this role, the Audit Committee reviews significant issues identified by Internal Audit (IA) and the Northern Ireland Audit Office (NIAO), and invites executive managers to attend and provide an account of action being taken to address these issues.
+In fulfilling this role, the Audit Committee reviews significant issues identified by Internal Audit and the Northern Ireland Audit Office (NIAO), and invites executive managers to attend and provide an account of action being taken to address these issues.

 Membership of the Audit Committee is drawn exclusively from non-executive board members.
-Until the November meeting the Audit Committee comprised James Oatridge (Chairman), Clive Elphick, Etain Doyle and Christopher Le Fevre.
-Following a review of board committees and groups, the composition of the Audit Committee changed, with Christopher Le Fevre relinquishing his membership before the November 2010 meeting.
-Richard Rodgers joined the Audit Committee before the February 2011 meeting.
+The membership of the Audit Committee comprised the following during 2011-12: James Oatridge (Chairman), Clive Elphick, Etain Doyle (until the term of appointment as a Board member ended on the 30 September 2011) and Richard Rodgers.